What is Wrong with Continual Learning in Medical Image Segmentation?: Introduction

 \section{Introduction}

 Supervised deep learning in a static setup is considered the de-facto standard for benchmarking the performance of learning-based medical image segmentation systems.
 In the static setup, an annotated dataset is divided into training, validation and testing subsets onto which the performance of the learning system is evaluated.
 Before making this division, all available data is shuffled to ensure that the samples are identically distributed.

-Yet a static setup is not realistic for diagnostic radiology \cite{pianykh2020continuous}.
-To train robust medical imaging models, it is necessary to leverage data from a variety of sources.
+Yet this is not realistic for diagnostic radiology \cite{pianykh2020continuous}.
+To obtain robust medical imaging models, it is necessary to leverage data from a variety of sources and continue learning over time.
 But two constraints may arise when handling medical data due to privacy regulations.
-These are: (a) data must be stored in predefined servers and so multiple datasets cannot be shuffled, and (b) data is only available for training the model during a limited period.
+These are that (a) data must be stored in predefined servers and so multiple datasets cannot be shuffled, and (b) some of it is only available for training the model during a limited period.

 The medical imaging community is becoming aware of the discrepancies between how deep learning algorithms are evaluated and the performance drop that occurs in real clinical settings.
-This manifests in an increased interest in alternative training and evaluation protocols such as federated \cite{brisimi2018federated,silva2019federated,li2020federated} and continual learning \cite{baweja2018towards,mcclure2018distributed,van2019towards,lenga2020continual,Matsumoto2020,Ozgun2020,Ozdemir2018,B2019, new_miccai}.
-Continual learning in particular addresses the possibility that datasets arrive sequentially and are only accessible during a certain time interval.
+This manifests in an increased interest in alternative training and evaluation protocols such as federated \cite{brisimi2018federated,silva2019federated,li2020federated} and continual learning \cite{baweja2018towards,mcclure2018distributed,van2019towards,lenga2020continual,matsumoto2020continual,ozgun2020importance,ozdemir2018learn,ravishankar2019feature,venkataramani2019towards,elskhawycontinual,hofmanninger2020dynamic}.
+Continual learning in particular addresses the possibility that datasets from different domains arrive sequentially and are only accessible during a certain time interval, as illustrated in Figure \ref{figure:learning_paradigms}.